tc39/proposal-object-from-entries/README.md

-Assuming no coercion, and regardless of the restriction on symbol keys, one could argue that invalid keys, or perhaps symbol keys specifically, should be ignored rather than case an exception to be thrown.
+Assuming no coercion, and regardless of the restriction on symbol keys, one could argue that invalid keys, or perhaps symbol keys specifically, should be ignored rather than cause an exception to be thrown.
 I don’t think this is likely the desired behavior, but I figured I should note the possibility.

 ### Additional arguments